Ashvin-Ranjan/Poem-Bot/README.md

 In the code you may need to change the directory for ffmpeg if it is stored somewhere else

 ### This is the code for Windows machines, I will make one for Mac and Linux later down the line.

+The code for creating the poem is in a function and running the file will output the test poem.
+You can import it as a library and use it however you want.